2026 RACE RESULTS ARE LIVE!

 VISA

-NoteIt’s each traveller’s responsibility to check visa and passport rules and make sure they follow them.
-Your passport must be valid for at least 6 months after your return.
+NoteIt’s each traveler’s responsibility to check visa and passport rules and make sure they follow them.
+Your passport must be valid for at least 6 months after the end of your planned stay in Mexico.

-• Non-US citizens travelling through the US may need a US visa.
+Non-US citizens travelling through the USA to Mexico may need a US visa and/or ESTA.

 Visa rules can change, so please check with your local embassy before you travel.
 Visa processing can take weeks.

-The travel agency is not responsible for travellers who are denied entry at a border or for the denial of visa prior to departure.
+Albatros Adventure Marathons is not responsible for travelers who are denied entry at a border or for the denial of visa prior to departure.

 Utility Services